Star Wars: Thrawn Ascendancy: Chaos Rising: Thrawn Ascendancy: Greater Good

 This sequel to Thrawn Ascendancy: Chaos Rising was released by Del Rey Books on April 27, 2021.
 Canonically, Thrawn Ascendancy: Greater Good takes place after the season finale of Star Wars Rebels: Season Three.

 Thrawn Ascendancy: Lesser Evil

 This novel is the third and last installment to the Thrawn Ascendancy Trilogy.
 It was published by Del Rey Books on November 16, 2021.
 Canonically, Thrawn Ascendancy: Lesser Evil takes place midway through Star Wars Rebels: Season Four.

 Other Thrawn Books

 Thrawn Trilogy (2017-2019)

 The Star Wars: Thrawn Trilogy starting with the novel Thrawn published in 2017 by Penguin Random House, occurs after the events of the Thrawn Ascendancy Trilogy.
-Star Wars: Thrawn and it's sequels Star Wars: Thrawn Alliances and Star Wars: Thrawn Treason are set during and around the events in 3D CGI animated television series Star Wars Rebels.
+Star Wars: Thrawn and its sequels Star Wars: Thrawn Alliances and Star Wars: Thrawn Treason are set during and around the events in 3D CGI animated television series Star Wars Rebels.
 Star Wars Rebels brought the character Grand Admiral Thrawn back into Star Wars Canon after his first trilogy was de-canonized by Disney.